EmanueleMinotto/emanueleminotto.github.io/_posts/2015-11-08-about-composer-commands.markdown

 > What should I do after installation?

-Ok, I've installed a fork of `symfony/symfony-standard` including some test-only changes, how can I execute these changes on my continuous integration system?
+Ok, I've installed a fork of `symfony/symfony-standard` including some test-only changes, how can I execute these changes on my continuous integration system without calling them also on development and production?

 > Prevent ambiguity.

 Do you know that a developer could have 3 PHPUnit versions on his/her environment?

 Lets say he/she has:

 * PHPUnit v3 at `/usr/local/bin/phpunit`